RiccardoMearini/UrmaDealGenie/docs/ExampleConfigs.md

   "SafetyOrderRangesDealRules": [ ... ]
 }
 ```
+There is a set of {} braces around the entire config, with at least 3 sections:
+- UpdateDeals can be true or false.
+  - true means the deals are updated as per the rule criteria
+  - false means the deals that would be updated are shown but not updated.
+This is useful for testing your rules first.
+- [ScalingTakeProfitDealRules](ExampleConfigs-ScalingTakeProfits.md) is a rule type section that contains 1 or more rules of the same type
+- [SafetyOrderRangesDealRules](ExampleConfigs-SafetyOrderRanges.md) is a rule type section that contains 1 or more rules of the same type
+- You must have at least 1 rule of any type

 ## Defining Multiple Rules
 Each rule type section has rules within it.
 - the rules are defined within the square braces `[ ]` of the rule section